 Mayo Clinic has more than 150 years of unsurpassed expertise in medicine and an impeccable reputation for patient care, both in excellence and integrity.
 Aligned values and vision to transform healthcare through innovation brought Mayo Clinic and nference together.
-As an exclusive and trusted Mayo Clinic Clinical Data Analytics Platform partner, nference will uphold the highest standards of excellence in innovation while maintaining privacy and putting the needs of the patient first.
+As a strategic and trusted Mayo Clinic Clinical Data Analytics Platform partner, nference will uphold the highest standards of excellence in innovation while maintaining privacy and putting the needs of the patient first.

 The Clinical Data Analytics Platform is the first venture announced under the overall Mayo Clinic Platform.
 Clinical Data Analytics Platform will utilize advanced analytics on all of Mayo Clinic’s de-identified data to advance medicine and improve the health of patients.
-Mayo Clinic selected nference as its Clinical Data Analytics Platform partner to accelerate drug discovery and development across the biopharmaceutical ecosystem. nference will focus on identifying targets and biomarkers for new drugs, optimal matching of patients with therapeutic regimen, and real world data and real world evidence applications, such as label expansion, post-marketing surveillance and drug purposing. nference will be the exclusive partner for analytic services to the biopharmaceutical industry.
+Mayo Clinic selected nference as its Clinical Data Analytics Platform partner to accelerate drug discovery and development across the biopharmaceutical ecosystem. nference will focus on identifying targets and biomarkers for new drugs, optimal matching of patients with therapeutic regimen, and real world data and real world evidence applications, such as label expansion, post-marketing surveillance and drug purposing. nference will be the strategic partner for analytic services to the biopharmaceutical industry.

 De-identified patient health records are rich with the information needed – phenotypes, co-morbidities, outcomes - to improve the way we serve patients with new medicines, better diagnoses, etc. However, this health information that captures the underlying disease biology is often present in an unstructured form (clinical notes, discharge summaries, pathology reports, pathology images, radiology images, etc.) that was originally meant for an expert (physician/physician scientist) to interpret.
 To enable interpretation and analytics of de-identified patient records at scale, the unstructured information must be first structured.
 Few other initiatives and companies are currently tackling that problem by using manual curation, but this has been a major bottleneck that has limited their scope and impact.
 The nference technology makes unstructured knowledge computable and it allows the seamless triangulation with various structured databases (such as vitals, lab tests, ICD10 codes, genetic variants) that enable precision phenotyping at an unprecedented scale.